Did you know that the sago palm (Cycas revoluta) isn’t a true palm but a cycad, an ancient plant family related to conifers?

 Magnesium also plays a pivotal role in a plant’s ability to absorb other minerals and elements including nitrogen and phosphorus.

-A magnesium deficiency is most common in light soils where there is little organic matter.
-As a water-soluble molecule, magnesium is easily leached from plants through water.
+A magnesium deficiency is most common in light soils with little organic matter.
+As a water-soluble molecule, magnesium is easily leached from soil through watering.

 A magnesium deficiency could therefore be a sign that you are overwatering your plant.